QED0711/cantus-firmus/README.md

     }
 ```

+Cantus Firmus is based on React's context API, and is easily accessed by traditional means (useContext, Context.Consumer).
 Using destructuring in the above example, we get access to a `state` variable containing the state of our CF instance, and a `setters` variable, which is an object containing dynamically generated setter methods for that state.
 If you are familiar with the `useState` hook that provides you with an accessor variable and a setter for that variable, this is the same pattern, but placed over your entire state definition and available throughout your state tree.
 See [Dynamic Setters](#dynamic-setters) for more details on naming conventions and other options.

 ### Adding custom setters